twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 3. **Appearance:** Alacritty should have beautiful font rendering and look fantastic on all supported platforms.
-4. **Simplicity:** Alacritty should be conservative about which features it adds.
+4. **Simplicity:** Alacritty should be conservative about which features it offers.
 As we've learned from past terminal emulators, it's far too easy to become bloated. `st` taught us that it doesn't need to be that way.
 Features like GUI-based configuration, tabs and scrollback are unnecessary.
 The latter features are better provided by a terminal multiplexer like `tmux`.